ericmoritz/wsdemo/README.md

 ## Exporting the data

-The resulting `leveldb` databases will be placed in you configured `db_root`.
+The resulting `leveldb` databases will be placed in your configured `db_root`.
 The events are stored as binary Erlang terms in the database so you will need to export the events to use them.